 Adam Horovitz is a poet based in Stroud, Gloucestershire.
 He has published two pamphlets and his debut collection, Turning, was published by Headland in 2011.
 He has had poems published in numerous magazines and anthologies, and has read at festivals from the Cheltenham Festival of Literature to the 1996 Days of Poetry and Wine festival in Slovenia.
 He was poet in residence for the Borkowski PR company's website from 2005 to 2007 and for Glastonbury Festival's official website in 2009.
 In 2010, he was voted onto the Hospital Club 100, a list sponsored by The Independent, and he was awarded a Hawthornden Fellowship in 2012.
+His memoir of growing up in the Slad Valley, A Thousand Laurie Lees, was published in June 2014 by the History Press.
 To support his poetry, he has worked as a barman, sheep dipper, arts editor, ghostwriter, voiceover artist and journalist.

 For more detail than About.me provides, read on.

 Adam Horovitz is a poet, journalist and editor.
 He was born in 1971 in London and raised in Stroud, Gloucestershire.
 He has written poetry since childhood but started to take it seriously in his early 20s, becoming involved in the performance poetry scene and appearing at various festivals, including Glastonbury and Cheltenham Literature Festival.
 He also took part in the inaugural Days of Poetry and Wine Festival in Slovenia in 1996.